roseseismo/roses2020/README.md

 9/1 (T) Inversion, gridding (and/or tomography) — Suzan van der Lee, Northwestern U.

 ## Authorship
 Individual unit lectures and data exercises are produced by the respective instructor.
-This GitHub repository is maintained by Fransiska Dannemann Dugick with assistance from the ROSES2020 instructor team.
+This GitHub repository is maintained by Fransiska Dannemann Dugick with assistance from the ROSES 2020 instructor team.

 ## Installation
 A `.yml` file is provided in order to create a Python environment using conda for running data exercises.
 This environment can be created by running: